 It's a rough life.

-Lately though, our nightly dessert has been this buttermilk ice cream, either melting atop a scoop of almond flour peach cobbler, or topped with fresh blackberries.
+Lately though, our nightly dessert has been this buttermilk ice cream, either melting atop a scoop of peach cobbler, or topped with fresh blackberries.
 It is versatile, like regular vanilla ice cream, but taken up a notch with tangy buttermilk.

 I made a second batch yesterday in order to photograph the process, and while I usually dread having too many sweet leftovers from blogsperiments, I get a thrill every time I open the freezer to see two jars of this stuff staring back at me.